CamelotEstate/camelot-estate/content/pages/the-estate.md

     title: Camelot Estate
     subtitle: null
     badge: null
-    text: "**Lorem Ipsum**\_is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.\n"
+    text: "**Lorem Ipsum**\_is simply dummy text of the printing and typesetting industry. \n\nLorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.\n"
     actions:
       - url: /
         showIcon: false